sourcegraph/sourcegraph-public-snapshot/docs/troubleshooting/builds.md

 +++
-title = "Failed or incomplete builds" navtitle = "Builds"
+title = "Failed or incomplete code analysis" linktitle = "Code Intelligence"
 +++

 In Sourcegraph, a "build" is the analysis process of an entire